-If you find yourself constantly surrounded by a sea of paperwork at your desk, then a filing cabinet may be just the tool to get you back on track.
-Deciding to get a filing cabinet is one thing, but picking one out is another thing entirely.
-With the number of options available, it can be tough to know which is the right choice for you and your office.
-Take these common filing cabinet types into consideration before you begin your shopping journey so that you can narrow the playing field right away.
+If you find yourself constantly surrounded by a sea of paperwork at your desk, a filing cabinet may be just the tool to get you back afloat.
+Deciding to get a filing cabinet is one thing, but choosing one is another.
+With the number of options available, it can be tough to know which is right for you and your office.
+Consider these common filing cabinet types before you begin your shopping journey so that you can narrow the playing field.

-Lateral filing cabinets are designed for use in high volume work environments since they can hold a large amount of paperwork at once.
-These units include two or more drawers, and many are equipped with an anti-tip mechanism that will prevent them from falling over when a drawer is opened at full extension.
-Because lateral filing cabinets are wider than they are deep, filing is typically done from side-to-side, and most have the ability to accommodate both letter- and legal-size hanging folders.
-As lateral files are so large, be sure to measure the space you intend to put your new cabinet in first before you buy.
+Lateral filing cabinets are designed for high-volume work environments since they can hold a large amount of paperwork at once.
+These units include multiple drawers, and many are equipped with an anti-tip mechanism that prevents them from falling over when a drawer is fully opened.
+Because lateral filing cabinets are wider than they are deep, filing is typically done from side to side.
+Most can accommodate both letter- and legal-size hanging folders.
+As lateral filing cabinets are so large, measure the space where you intend to put your new cabinet before you buy.

-Vertical filing cabinets are more commonly used in home offices and in workspaces with little floor space to spare.
-These units can have just as many drawers as a lateral file, but each drawer is much narrower.
+Vertical filing cabinets are common in home offices and workspaces with little floor space to spare.
+These units can have the same number of drawers as a lateral file, but each drawer is narrower.
 File folders are typically sorted in a front-to-back formation, and the drawers are typically deeper than those found on lateral cabinets, so be aware that you will need to have enough clearance space to fully extend them.

-Mobile filing cabinets are a convenient option since they can be rolled around wherever needed.
-These units typically come equipped with either two or three drawers and are most commonly vertical, but can be lateral as well.
-Most mobile files are designed to fit neatly under standard height desks to provide convenient storage without eating up a lot of room.
-The majority of mobile files can accommodate both letter and legal size paperwork, but, due to their compact size, some only hold letter files.
-Be sure to check the description of the cabinet you’re considering to make sure it can hold legal files, should you need it for that purpose.
+Mobile filing cabinets are convenient since they can be rolled around wherever needed.
+These units typically come equipped with 2 or 3 drawers and are most commonly vertical.
+Most mobile filing cabinets are designed to fit neatly under standard-height desks to provide convenient storage without occupying much room.
+The majority of mobile filing cabinets can accommodate both letter- and legal-size paperwork, but, due to their compact size, some only hold letter files.
+Be sure to check the description of the cabinet you’re considering to make sure it can hold legal files, should you need it.

-Open-shelf files are wide and shallow, resembling bookcases more than filing cabinets.
+Open-shelf filing cabinets are wide and shallow, resembling bookcases more than filing cabinets.
 These units feature open fronts that are suitable for filing end-tab folders side-by-side.
-Designed for use in narrow aisles and areas with a limited amount of space, these types of arrangements are great for highly accessed files such as those used in medical facilities.
+Designed for use in narrow aisles and areas with limited space, these arrangements are great for highly accessed files such as those used in medical facilities.

-Flat files are made up of a series of flat, shallow drawers designed to keep large, flat items, such as blueprints, neatly organized and protected.
-Most flat files can be stacked on top of one another to maximize office space.
+Flat filing cabinets are a series of flat, shallow drawers designed to keep large, flat items, such as blueprints or maps, neatly organized and protected.
+Most flat filing cabinets can be stacked on top of one another to maximize office space.

-If you work with sensitive documents, then keeping them in a fireproof file will be well worth your investment.
-Not only do fireproof files prevent damage caused by an open flame, but they’re also water and theft resistant, ensuring ultimate safety for your most important documents.
-Fireproof files can be found in both vertical and lateral varieties, so you can find the one that will best suit your office space and the amount of paperwork you have.
-Fireproof files are commonly used in large corporations in which assets need to be protected, but they can be useful for anyone, including home office employees who want to keep their social security card, birth certificate and other important documentation safely stored away.
+If you work with sensitive documents, keeping them in a fireproof filing cabinet will be worth your investment.
+Fireproof filing cabinets prevent damage caused by an open flame, but they’re also water and theft-resistant, ensuring ultimate safety for your most important documents.
+Fireproof filing cabinets come in vertical and lateral varieties, so you can find the one that best suits your office space and the amount of paperwork you have.
+Fireproof filing cabinets are commonly used in large corporations where assets need to be protected.
+Still, they can be useful for anyone, including home office employees who want to keep their Social Security card, birth certificate, and other important documentation safely stored away.

 Locking capabilities: Not all filing cabinets lock.
-Be sure to read carefully to determine whether or not your file of choice is lockable, if you need it to be.
+Be sure to read carefully to determine whether or not your file of choice is lockable.

 Counterweights: Counterweights help prevent filing cabinets from tipping, which could be an important feature if you tend to pack your files as full as they can get.

 Hanging bars: Hanging bars are what keep your file folders hanging.
-If you want to file your documents in a front-to-back fashion in your lateral filing cabinet, be sure to purchase additional handing bars for this purpose.
+If you want to file your documents in a front-to-back fashion in your lateral filing cabinet, purchase additional handing bars for this purpose.